 You will write at least one paper in this course.
 It shall be a research/literature review paper.
-You shall review at least 15 peer-reviewed academic articles in an area of international business in order to examine relationships previously found in empirical research and write a paper with a minimum of 16 pages.
+You should use the APA (American Psychological Association) format for internal referencing and may have up to 2 coauthors.
+You shall review at least 15 peer-reviewed academic journal articles in an area of international business in order to examine relationships previously found in empirical research and write a paper with a minimum of 4000 words.
 You shall include an extended abstract from Emerald Group Publishing.
 After the abstract you shall include an Introduction, a literature review, and suggestions for future research based upon your examination of the literature.
-Paper should go through two peer review processes.
-If the paper has fewer than 16 pages or fewer than 15 peer reviewed references it shall be assigned a grade of 0.
-Typically it takes around 20 pages with 20 or more peer reviewed papers to earn an A. Unacceptable papers are invited to be revised and resubmitted.
-It is turned in through e-learning for Turnitin.com and through another site for peer review.
-In terms of grading if it does not have at least 15 peer reviewed journal articles cited in the paper it receives a 0.
+If the paper has fewer than 4000 words or fewer than 15 peer reviewed journal articles as references it shall be assigned a grade of 0.
+Typically it takes around 20 pages with 20 or more peer reviewed papers to earn an A. Unacceptable papers are invited to be revised and resubmitted once if they are turned in by the deadline.
+It is turned in through elearning for Turnitin.com.
+Once again if it does not have at least 15 peer reviewed journal articles cited in the paper it receives a 0.
 If it does not have at least 4000 words it shall receive a 0.
-After that the paper needs to have at least 3 paragraphs of suggestions for future research in order to be able to receive an A.
+After that the paper needs to have at least 3 paragraphs of suggestions for future research in order to be able to receive an A. A paper like this typically would have 5000 or more words with at least 60 references.